mistral2e/Piggott_APSM_monitoring/FEMM_Simulation.md

 <img src="./FEMM_Simulation/B_Airgap_FEK.svg" width="800" />

 ## Effects on the induced Voltage
-The flux linkeage of an inclined coil close to the magnets shows the following chart:
+The flux linkage of an inclined coil close to the magnets shows the following chart:
 <img src="./FEMM_Simulation/FluxLinkeage.svg" width="800" />